 One example is a behavioral KPI that can be referred to as a “change risk credit score.”
-This type of KPI was developed by a Numerify customer that was a director of service management for a leading healthcare service provider.
-The team struggled with change activities, which caused 2 out of every 3 problems they identified.
+This type of KPI was developed by a Numerify customer who was a director of service management for a leading healthcare service provider.
+The team struggled with change activities, which caused two out of every three problems they identified.

 They initially hypothesized that these problems were driven by emergency-related changes, but the data showed the real driver was human-related factors.
 This discovery led them to create a “change risk credit score” that could present an objective marker of relative risk and establish accountability for the correlating change manager.

 The KPIs were created using each change manager’s own historical performance data, including their change success rate, the number of changes that caused outages over a period, and the number of open problems remaining.
 The score ranged from 300 to 850, not unlike a FICO score.
 Each change manager had access to the score and could improve it using the underlying metrics such as closing out more open problems, going longer between outages, and achieving a higher change success rate.

 Implementing this expressive KPI dramatically cut down on the discussion time during meetings and the amount of money and effort IT leaders needed to address change-related issues.

 What this example shows is that people are highly compelled by narratives, so discovering KPIs capable of revealing cause-and-effect relationships or illustrating the full nature of change risks can have the effect of earning collective and rapid buy-in.

 Using AI-powered analytics to discover deeply buried insights in IT production environment data